Gourav1100/Loan-Lending-Platorm/README.md

   <li>
     <b>Secure and efficient mangement of data :</b>
     <br>
     <p> The data is easily available on the user profile.
-Borrower can reach a large audience at once and thus his/her chance of getting an optimal offer are increased. </p>
+Borrower can <b>reach a large audience </b>at once and thus his/her chance of getting an optimal offer are increased. </p>
-    <p>The user login is secured in the databse with his password being stored as a hash value. </p>
+    <p>The user login is secured in the database with his password being stored as a hash value. </p>
   </li>
   <li>
     <b>Secured Investment: </b>